Battle of Martos: Aftermath

 Lope Diaz de Haro succeeded to recover the archbishop's body but did not chase the Moors.
 Later on Castile was relieved by the second son of King Alfonso X, infante Sancho, who came back from France and took the lead, organizing a swift defense of the southern territory.
 Aragon attacked Granada in the south-east.
-Sultan Abu Yusuf Yaqub ibn Abd Al-Haqq at this point went back to Morocco and a truce between Castile and Granada went into place "de facto".
+Sultan Abu Yusuf Yaqub ibn Abd Al-Haqq at this point went back to Magreb and a truce between Castile and Granada went into place "de facto".
 These events were the beginnings of the so-called Battle of the Strait between Castile and the Moroccans which lasted into the 1350s.